WHY EMAIL MARKETING FOR ARTISTS?

 I used it and recommend it

-- MailChimp ensures your email won't ened up in Spam/Junk folders
+* MailChimp ensures your email won't end up in Spam/Junk folders

 Most people are very cautious about giving out their emails.

-- Make the “Subscribe” page very prominent in the top navigational menu
+* Make the “Subscribe” page prominent in the top menu

-- Have “Leave a comment” form in your blog to collect emails
+* Have “Leave a comment” form in your blog

 People who have subscribed to your newsletter:

-- Want to get to know your better
+* Want to get to know you better

-- There’s something very intimate that you’re sharing with them
+* There’s something intimate that you’re sharing with them

 In my experience, my unsubscribe rates are very low.
 On average, 0.5% of people will unsubscribe a month (and several more will join the mailing list at the same time).